trntv/apis-list/apis/cats/cats.md

 # Cats

-com

-Here you'll find the API reference & Code examples for:
-1\.
-Searc.
-TheCatApi // Developer Experience

-Get your API Key from - https&#x3A;//TheCatAPI
+A public service API all about Cats, free to use when making your fancy new App, Website or Service.

 ##  🔗 Links
 **Docs / Website**: https://docs.thecatapi.com/

 ## 🧬 Specification:
 **Type**: N/A
 **URI**: N/A

 ## 💬 Discussion: